 - Identifying sustainable, environmentally-sound land use policies and practices that can be adopted to prevent the emergence of costly environmental problems.

-The Commission maintains an up-to-date Natural Resource Inventory of the town, and conducts studies and surveys to promote sound land-use management.
-(See “Resources” on this page.)
+The Commission maintains an up-to-date Natural Resource Inventory (NRI) of the town, and conducts studies and surveys to promote sound land-use management.
+A display of NRI maps is located in the Rondout Municipal Center and the full report is available online (see “Resources” on this page).